Idli Kadai: Plot

-Sivanesan owns a humble but well-respected idli shop in a small village.
-His son Murugan grows up around the shop, observing his father's disciplined routine; waking up at 3 a.m., performing prayers, and making idlis that are famous throughout the community.
+Sivanesan owns a humble but well-respected idli shop in a small village in Theni.
+His son Murugan grows up around the shop, observing his father's disciplined routine: waking up at 3 a.m., performing prayers, and making idlis that are famous throughout the community.
 Sivanesan's wife and Murugan's mother, Kasturi, supports the family lovingly.

-As Murugan grows older, he dreams of a better life and eventually leaves for Madras to pursue a higher-paying career.
+As Murugan grows older, he dreams of a better life and eventually leaves for Madras to pursue a higher-paying career, as Sivanesan was a narcissistic father who did not like yearly developments.
 Years later, he becomes a successful executive in a restaurant company owned by Vishnu Varadhan.
 Murugan is engaged to Vishnu's daughter, Meera, with their wedding scheduled in 15 days.
 Tension arises with Meera's brother and Vishnu's son, the overprotective, impulsive, and troublemaking Ashwin, who smokes, gambles, boxes, and desires money, while resenting Murugan's innocence and his father's admiration of him.
+Vishnu revealed to Murugan that he had pampered him since his wife's (Ashwin's mother) death affected Ashwin; hence, he brings Ashwin out of trauma.

 During the engagement, Murugan receives the news that Sivanesan has died.
 Accompanied by his colleague Ramarajan, he returns to the village to perform the final rites, while still being pressured to attend the wedding because of its importance and the presence of VIP guests.
 Back in the village, Murugan reconnects with Kayal, his former high school sweetheart, who resents him for leaving his parents behind.
-Meanwhile, Kasturi struggles to cope with the loss of her husband; she eventually succumbs to grief and dies.
+Their cow gives birth to a calf, Sivam.
+Meanwhile, Kasturi struggles to cope with the loss of her husband; she gets flashbacks of her younger days when she visits the parotta shop; she eventually succumbs to grief and dies.

-Murugan is offered the opportunity to sell his father's idli shop to Mariyasami, a powerful local parotta shop owner who wants to marry Kayal and had a rivalry with Sivanesan.
+Murugan is offered the opportunity to sell his father's idli shop to Marisami, a powerful local parotta shop owner who wants to marry Kayal and has a rivalry with Sivanesan, for ₹7 lakh.
 Although he considers it, Murugan decides against selling the shop after learning the truth about Mariyasami's rivalry with his father.
 Murugan attempts to run the shop following his father's methods but fails to recreate the signature idlis, leading to a decline in customers.
 Feeling desperate, he cries and dreams of his father, who reassures him and inspires him to fully adopt Sivanesan's daily rituals, attire, and cooking techniques.
 Murugan successfully recreates the idlis, and the shop regains popularity.